-In addition to the online scheduled learning activities, this intensive unit requires students to attend three consecutive days of face to face intensive study at Karstens Melbourne, 123 Queen Street, Melbourne from 8.00am to 4.00pm.
+In addition to the online activities, this intensive unit requires students to attend four consecutive days of intensive study via Zoom.

 Drawing on insights from the behavioural sciences, this unit requires students to develop strategies to build trust, communicate the value of advice, and engage clients at each stage of the financial planning process.
 Students will be introduced to the field of behavioural finance, to develop an understanding client behaviour and factors that influence decision-making.
 The unit also seeks to provide students with a theoretical and practical understanding of the ethical and professional requirements within a financial services context.

 Fees and charges vary depending on the type of fee place you hold, your course, your commencement year, the units you choose to study and their study discipline, and your study load.